grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 {{% admonition type="note" %}}Grafana Mimir ingester circuit breakers are an experimental feature.
 They independently protect Mimir's write and read paths from slow requests.
-For the time being they don't protect ingesters from other issues.
+They don't protect ingesters from other issues.
 {{% /admonition %}}

 More precisely, Grafana Mimir ingesters distinguish between _push requests circuit breakers_ and _read requests circuit breakers_, and they can be configured independently.